What are the operating hours for NCARB Customer Service?

 Yes, the online reporting system will accept the two employments while providing you a warning regarding overlapping experience reports.
 You will need to accept the warning message prior to submittal.
 NCARB may require additional documentation from your employers.

-What happens when I have documented all of the hours required to satisfy the IDP experience requirement?
+What happens when I have documented all of the hours required to satisfy my jurisdiction’s experience requirement?

-Once your Record indicates that you have completed the requirements for the IDP, your Record will automatically be placed in the queue for a final evaluation.
+Once your Record indicates that you have completed your jurisdiction’s experience requirement, your Record will automatically be placed in the queue for a final evaluation.
 After this evaluation, you will be updated by NCARB staff regarding your status and the next steps you'll need to take.